Serial Killer Myth #1: They're Mentally Ill or Evil Geniuses

 Contrary to mythology, it is not high intelligence that makes serial killers successful.
 Instead, it is obsession, meticulous planning, and a cold-blooded, often psychopathic personality that enables serial killers to operate over long periods of time without detection.

-I offer many other shocking insights into the minds and actions of deranged serial predators such as BTK, who I corresponded with, in my new book, Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.
+I offer many other shocking insights into the minds and actions of deranged serial predators such as BTK, who I corresponded with, in my best-selling book, Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.

 (1) Morton, R.J.
 2005.
 Serial Murder: Multi-Disciplinary Perspectives for Investigators.
 National Center for the Analysis of Violent Crime.
 Washington, D.C.: U.S. Department of Justice.